 According to the study of Positive Parenting of Positive Psychology, many researchers came up with different definitions of positive parenting.
-Seay and colleagues (2014) pointed out that: Positive parenting is the continual relationship of parent(s) and a child or children that includes caring, teaching, leading, communicating and providing for the needs of a child consistently and unconditionally.
+Seay and colleagues (2014) pointed out that: Positive parenting is the continual relationship of parent(s) and a child or children that includes caring, teaching, leading, communicating, and providing for the needs of a child consistently and unconditionally.

 In another viewpoint revealed in the same study, positive parenting is defined as “…nurturing, empowering, nonviolent…” and which “provides recognition and guidance which involves the setting of boundaries to enable the full development of the child”.

 Positive parenting plays an important role in encouraging personal development and self-growth in a child.
-In general, many aspects of positive parenting that nurture the child’s self-esteem, ability to get along with others, creativity, belief in the future.
+In general, many aspects of positive parenting nurture the child’s self-esteem, ability to get along with others, creativity, belief in the future.

 6 principles of positive parenting

 This is the first among the positive parenting solutions.
 Dealing with children’s feelings of inadequacy is one of the hardest things to navigate as a parent.
 Some phrases like “I cannot do it” or “I’m not intelligent” root from the sense of not being “good enough”.

 Here, an effective way to deal with this problem is to stop comparing your children to anyone else.
 Especially, do not compare your child with a sibling or other family members.
 This action may discourage your children.

 Instead of that comparison, try to emphasize your child’s effort and growth in all that they do.
 You can say like “You’ve done very well”, “Tell me how you do that!”, “Last week you swung on the second monkey bar, and this week you reach the third, fighting”!
 This growth-mindset will surely help your children see that success is not instantaneous and their efforts matter.

 2. Bring to your child the respect you want them to express to you